Zack-911/SmartOfficeDeploy/README.md

 # Installation
 Go to the releases tab and download the newest version.

+# Running The File
+1.Right click on the .exe fle then click on `Run as administrator` 2.If windows says windows smartscreen blocked this script from running ( I have filed a appeal to microsoft to unflag this file) just bypass it by clicking on more info and then select run anyway
+3.Allow file to run as administrator.
+4.The file will open cmd prompt and run!

 # Important
 This is not illegal to my knowledge.
 I would add a icon to the file but if i did i would have to use a software and i couldnt find any that wouldnt install viruses when the .exe file is ran.
+And no this doesnt contain viruses i have appealed to microsoft to unflag this file!